laperkins2/portfolio/README.md

 ---

-This is a website implementing HTML, CSS, Bootstrap, JS for my capstone.
+This is a website showing my progress from the very first day I decided to enter the Full Stack Developer Bootcamp

 # About

 ---

 This capstone will showcase some insight about what I've learned so far in my first cohort.
-I will be implementing for-loops, building up the pages with bootstrap.
-Also building a flip card memory game matching my hobbies.
+I will be implementing a for-loop, if-else statement, tables, row, and columns building up the pages with bootstrap.
+Also building a flip card showing my current and future career plans.
+I have a portfolio page with screenshots showing my projects.
+There will also a short story about me with the option to purchase my biography and other materials.
+When you are ready to check out it will take you to a purchase form.
+That is not complete, but during the next cohort we will learn more about it.

 # Roadmap

 ---

-[x] about.html
-[x] script.js
+[x] flip card [x] book checkout
+[x] html [x] picture overlay opacity
+[x] javascript [x] add to cart
-[x] bootstrap included
+[x] bootstrap
+[x] css

 # Wirefram